wxcuop/algorithmic-trading/README.md

 # Algorithmic Trading Proof-of-Concept

 This proof-of-concept (POC) demonstrates a machine learning-based quantitative research environment.
 It shows how to load and store financial data on AWS (from AWS Data Exchange and other external sources), and how to build and backtest algorithmic trading strategies with Amazon SageMaker using technical indicators and advanced machine learning models.

 > **Note:**
-> This is a demo, not a production trading algorithm.
+> The idea here is to demonstrate the MLOps pipeline.
+There are three reasonably realistic algos I developed to demonstrate that.
+This is a demo, not a production trading algorithm.
 Training is performed on synthetic data.
-The objective is to showcase the quant platform setup, not to demonstrate alpha generation.
+The objective is to showcase the quant platform setup, not to demonstrate a real alpha.

 ![Strategy Chart](assets/chart.png)